py4dstem/py4DSTEM/README.md

-> :warning: **py4DSTEM version 0.13 update**: Warning, this is a major update and we expect some workflows to break.
-To install the previous version of py4DSTEM, please use the command line:
+> :warning: **py4DSTEM version 0.13 update** :warning: Warning, this is a major update and we expect some workflows to break.
+To install the previous version of **py4DSTEM**, please use the command line:
 ```
 pip install py4dstem==0.12.23
 ```